arassec/igor/igor-plugin-core/src/main/resources/doc/send-message-action.md

 ---|:---|
 Message connector | The connector to use for sending the message.
 Message template | A template message that is used as message body.
 Parameters can be filled by using the template syntax explained below.
+Content encoding | Sets the encoding for messages sent by this connector.
+Content type | Specifies the content type of the message's content.
+Headers | Each line can contain a 'Header:Value'-pair which is used in messages sent by this action.
 Num threads | The number of threads this action uses to send messages.

 ## Mustache Template Parameters